pan-ontologies/esrf-ontologies/README.md

 - **Public repository opened**

-A dedicated GitHub organisation (_pan-ontologies/esrf-ontologies_) now hosts ESRFET so that external partners can clone, fork or raise issues without VPN access to the facility.
+  - A dedicated GitHub organisation (_pan-ontologies/esrf-ontologies_) now hosts ESRFET so that external partners can clone, fork or raise issues without VPN access to the facility.

-Earlier snapshots (incl. the first deliverable, 31 Dec 2024) remain on the internal GitLab for provenance and reproducibility.
+  - Earlier snapshots (incl. the first deliverable, 31 Dec 2024) remain on the internal GitLab for provenance and reproducibility.

-- **Technique creation continues via _differential definitions_**
+- **Technique creation continues via _differential definitions_**:

   - Each new technique is expressed as the **minimal intersection of building-blocks** that distinguishes it from its siblings – the recommended “differential” style [indico.esrf.fr](https://indico.esrf.fr/event/114/contributions/764/attachments/558/1078/2024_09_NOBUGS_techniques_ontology_WDN.pdf).

+- **`Building-blocks were renamed technique_property`**:

-- Building-blocks were renamed **`technique_property`** to emphasise their role as reusable predicates rather than hand-made subtaxonomies.
+  - this helps to emphasise their role as reusable predicates rather than hand-made subtaxonomies.

-- **Re-organisation of technique properties**
+- **Re-organisation of technique properties**:

   - Introduced **high-level categories** (e.g. _Interaction-Type_, _Measured-Quantity_) to keep >200 properties navigable.